Put your marketing on auto-pilot! Subscribe to our newsletter service for advocates

 Do you provide reports of open rates and unsubscribes for my list?

-We expcet that lists provided to us follow best practices, meaning that every person is an acquaintance, friend or relative.
+We expect that lists provided to us follow best practices, meaning that every person is an acquaintance, friend or relative.
 In other words, the list was not compiled by copying someone else’s directory (i.e. from a church, club or condo association.)

 We monitor open rates to ensure that yours are in line with our own great track record.
 A much lower open rate would indicate that the list is a problem, that the contacts are “strangers” to you, the sender.
 We would bring this to your attention.
+And, depending on the level of quality in your lists, we reserve the right to delete it entirely and suspend your subscription until you can provide a high quality list.

 We monitor unsubscribes for the same reason.
-They should be about 2% and if it goes higher, it usually means that the person doesn’t recognize the sender.
+They should be about 2% and if it goes higher, it usually means that the person doesn’t recognize you, the sender.

 Do Tuesday Tips newsletters ever go to spam?